 What does Level 1 and Level 2 mean exactly?
 It means that our courses conform fully to guidelines laid down by the American Avalanche Assoc.
 (AAA).
 Other avalanche course providers may also use the terms Level 1 and Level 2 but you should check for yourself what that actually means with them.
 Avalanche Geeks fully adhere to the recommended curriculum guidelines laid down for each course (level) by the American Avalanche Assoc.
 (AAA), in recommended content, contact hours as well as instructor standards and student ratio’s.
 With us you can take a single course, or progress through a series of courses that follow a syllabus recognised as a benchmark standard of avalanche education, not just in America but world wide.
 It means for example that you could take a Level 1 with Avalanche Geeks and a couple of years later move on to take a Level 2 from a provider such as AIARE in Colorado and your instructors will know exactly the knowledge that you already have.
 This way it’s possible to build your knowledge year upon year, resulting in a very strong skill set.

 I can’t ski.
 Can I still do a course with you?
 Most Avalanche Geeks courses run on ski.
 This is because a big part of what we teach is terrain selection.
 Remember: “Poor terrain selection will get you into trouble, good terrain selection will keep you out of trouble”.
 With this in mind we want to travel through as much terrain as we can during the course, and being on ski’s allows this.
-That said, we do run both the Introduction to Avalanche and the Level 1 in Scotland on foot as private bookings.
+That said, we do run both the Level 1 and the Level 2 in Scotland on foot as private bookings.
 You only need two people for us to arrange the Introduction to Avalanche course, and three for the Level 1.
 See the courses page for more information.

 I have ski touring kit, but I’m not a very good skier.
 I’m worried I won’t be able to keep up.
 Don’t worry!
 It’s an avalanche course not a skiing course.
 We use ski’s to travel through the mountains for efficiency.
 If you can link parallel turns on a red run in resort then you’ll be fine on our courses.
 That said, if we can ski some fun turns and lines while we travel through the mountains we certainly will: we aim to have lots of fun on our courses.
 Check the equipment list for what your need with regards to touring kit.